-- Is your content strategy being held back by limitations of existing channels?
+- Is your content strategy being held back by the limitations of your existing channels?

 - Are your employees disconnected from the company, mission, vision, values, or culture?

-- Is it difficult to improve frontline manager communication with your existing platforms?
+- Is it difficult to improve manager communication with your existing platforms?

 - Are your employees wasting time trying to find the information they need?